irrdnet/irrd/docs/admins/configuration.rst

 IRRd reads its configuration from a YAML file in a specified location.
 Many configuration options can be changed without restarting IRRd, but not all.

+The IRRd configuration file has some hierarchy, which is dot-separated in this documentation and IRRd error messages.
+For example, when this documentation mentions a setting like ``rpki.roa_source``, this refers to a key ``roa_source`` under a key ``rpki``.

 .. contents::
    :backlinks: none
    :local: